How Often Do Motor Vehicle Accidents Lead To Injury?

 1. If possible, take yourself and any passengers off the road to a safe location, but do not leave the scene.

 3. Gather as much evidence as possible.
-Take pictures and videos of the vehicles involved, tire marks, road conditions, signages, injuries, and other relevant details.
+Take pictures and videos of the vehicles involved, tire marks, road conditions, signage, injuries, and other relevant details.
 Ask for witnesses’ accounts, contact information, and the other driver’s contact and insurance details.

 4. See your doctor immediately, even if you feel fine.
 Some serious injuries don’t show immediate symptoms.
 Medical records are also essential to your claim.